shaussler/TheoreticalUniverse/documentation/faraday_tensor.rst

    rows of columns, columns of rows, rows of rows, or columns of columns.

 .. note::

    An alternative to the musical notation is to explicitely sharpen :math:`\sharp` or flatten :math:`\flat` the vectors.
-The equations then take this form which is strictly equivalent.
+The equations then take this form which is equivalent.

    .. math::

       {\small
       \begin{bmatrix}
       \partial_t     & \partial_x   & \partial_y   & \partial_z    \\